Cultivar: Cultigens

 The words cultigen and cultivar may be confused with each other.
 A cultigen is any plant that is deliberately selected for or altered in cultivation, as opposed to an indigen; the Cultivated Plant Code states that cultigens are "maintained as recognisable entities solely by continued propagation".
 Cultigens can have names at any of many taxonomic ranks, including those of grex, species, cultivar group, variety, form, and cultivar; and they may be plants that have been altered in cultivation, including by genetic modification, but have not been formally denominated.
 A cultigen or a component of a cultigen can be accepted as a cultivar if it is recognisable and has stable characters.
 Therefore, all cultivars are cultigens, because they are cultivated, but not all cultigens are cultivars, because some cultigens have not been formally distinguished and named as cultivars.

 Formal definition

 The Cultivated Plant Code notes that the word cultivar is used in two different senses: first, as a "classification category" the cultivar is defined in Article 2 of the International Code of Nomenclature for Cultivated Plants (2009, 8th edition) as follows: The basic category of cultivated plants whose nomenclature is governed by this Code is the cultivar.
 There are two other classification categories for cultigens, the grex and the group.
 The Code then defines a cultivar as a "taxonomic unit within the classification category of cultivar".
 This is the sense of cultivar that is most generally understood and which is used as a general definition.

+A cultivar may be given a vernacular name or a number.